Band on the Run (song)

-"Band on the Run" is a song by the British–American rock band Paul McCartney and Wings, released as the title track to their 1973 album Band on the Run.
-The song was released as a single in April 1974 in the US and in June 1974 in the UK, following the success of "Jet", and became an international chart success.
-The song topped the charts in the United States, also reaching number 3 in the United Kingdom.
-The single sold over one million copies in 1974 in America.
-It has since become one of the band's most famous songs.
+"Band on the Run" is a song by the British–American rock band Paul McCartney and Wings, the title track to their 1973 album Band on the Run.

+Released as a single in April 1974 in the US and in June 1974 in the UK, it topped the charts and sold over a million copies in 1974 in the United States, and reached number 3 in the United Kingdom.
+An international success, it has become one of the band's most famous songs.

-A medley of three distinct musical passages that vary in style from folk rock to funk, "Band on the Run" is one of McCartney's longest singles at 5:09.
+A medley of three distinct musical passages that vary in style, "Band on the Run" is one of McCartney's longest singles at 5:09.
 The song was partly inspired by a comment that George Harrison had made during a meeting of the Beatles' Apple record label.
 The song-wide theme is one of freedom and escape, and its creation coincided with Harrison, John Lennon and Ringo Starr having parted with manager Allen Klein in March 1973, leading to improved relations between McCartney and his fellow ex-Beatles.

 The original demos for this and other tracks on Band on the Run were stolen shortly after Wings arrived in Lagos, Nigeria, to begin recording the album.
 With the band reduced to a trio consisting of McCartney, his wife Linda, and Denny Laine, "Band on the Run" was recorded at EMI's Lagos studio and completed at AIR Studios in London.